 In 1945, the Marines attack twelve thousand Japaneses protecting the twenty square kilometers of the sacred Iwo Jima island in a very violent battle.
-When they reach the Mount Suribachi and six Marines raise their flag on the top, the picture becomes a symbol in a post Great Depression America.
+When they reach the Mount Suribachi and five Marines and one Navy Corpsman raise their flag on the top, the picture becomes a symbol in a post Great Depression America.
 The government brings the three survivors to America to raise funds for war, bringing hope to desolate people, and making the three men heroes of the war.
 However, the traumatized trio has difficulty dealing with the image built by their superiors, sharing the heroism with their mates.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 116 of 178 people found this review helpful.

 Was this review helpful to you?